TAA Participant Reporting

 - PIRL Training Reporting FAQ - this document provides answers to frequently asked questions about reporting training in PIRL.

 - PIRL TAA Intake FAQ - this document provides answers to frequently asked questions about reporting key TAA elements when a TAA participant begins their participation including: qualifying separation, Adversely Affected Incumbent Workers (AAIW) vs. Adversely Affected Workers (AAW), TAA Petition Number, Application/Eligibility/First TAA Benefit or Service Dates, and the constraints imposed on those requirements.
-NEW on 9/12/19.
+Updated on 11/21/19.

 - PIRL TRA and A/RTAA Reporting FAQ this document provides answers to frequently asked questions about reporting TRA, ATAA, and RTAA benefits in the PIRL.
 Updated 10/25/19.